pauljblazek/deepdistilling/README.md

 ### Prerequisites

-This code was implemented in Python 3.6.4 with Anaconda 4.4.10, scipy, scikit-learn, Keras 2.2.4, and Tensorflow 2.0.
+This code was implemented in Python 3.11.5

 ### Results

-Code is distilled or the shape orientation and MAXSAT problems here.
+Run the cell in the examples.ipynb notebook.
+Code is distilled on the shape orientation and MAXSAT problems.
 Then it is tested against various test sets as described in the paper.
-The results are written to the screen and stored in the results>output file provided with Code Ocean for reproducible runs.

 ## Files

+### Results files

+- examples.ipynb : notebook where code can be called to run the ENN condenser for the MAXSAT and orientation problems

+- output_*.py : files to which deep distilling writes its output code for the given problem

-### Deep distilling files
+### Deep distilling files (in /src/)

 - distill.py : general code used to call the necessary functions to condense an ENN and then test it; calls into load_dd.py